anarchaworld/307-Gather-Frontend/README.md

 ![](https://github.com/anarchaworld/307-Gather-Frontend/actions/workflows/node.js.yml/badge.svg)

 ____
-### Compile Instruction
+### Build Instruction

-To compile the front end for `Gather`, clone the repo and run
+To compile and build the front end for `Gather`, clone the repo and run

 ```
 npm install